metalman3797/Cura-Dremel-Printer-Plugin/README.md

 7. Congratulations - the plugin is now installed!
 ---
 # Uninstallation

-To uninstall, simply close cura and delete the files that you copied earlier.
+To uninstall, simply close Cura and delete the files that you copied earlier.
 Note:  If you installed using the .umplugin file, then Cura copies the plugin files to the plugins directory here: `%OS_USER_DIR%\AppData\Roaming\cura\%CURA VERSION%\plugins` as specified on this page]https://github.com/Ultimaker/Cura/wiki/Cura-Preferences-and-Settings-Locations  Simply navigate to the plugins directory there, and delete the DremelGCodeWriter folder.
 ---
 # Usage